happy couple

-Marriage is one of the most important relationships we will ever experience in our lives, and it can be exciting but also overwhelming as you adjust to your new life together.
-While no two marriages are alike, there are certain common changes that most couples go through in their first year of marriage.
+Marriage is one of the most significant relationships we will ever experience in our lives, and it can be both exciting and overwhelming as you adjust to your new life together.
+While no two marriages are alike, there are specific commonalities that most couples experience in their first year of marriage.
 In this blog post, we’ll take a look at how relationships change over time and what to expect in the first year of marriage.

 The Honeymoon Phase